-Though I decided against making a yakuza class – i think the basic rouge covers this well enough – the kensai is unique enough to have its own archetype in Oriental Adventures.
+Though I decided against making a yakuza class – I think the basic rouge covers this well enough – the kensai is unique enough to have its own archetype in Oriental Adventures.
 You can find other classes for OA here.

-Kensai means “sword saint” or “sword master” and is usually applied to characters who have perfected the art of fighting with the sword – in particular a katana.
+Kensai means “sword saint” or “sword master” and is usually applied to characters who have perfected the art of fighting with the sword – in particular, a katana.
 In the Oriental Adventures setting this is broadened to include almost any type of weapon.
 Thus, there may be kensai who use halberds, kensai who use swords, etc. The player is allowed to choose the kensai character’s special weapon (referred to hereafter as the specialised weapon).
 In all cases, it is the kensai’s aim to become the perfect master of his weapon.
 For the man and weapon to become one, acting on a single thought, is the ultimate goal of a kensai.

 THE LIFE OF A KENSAI

 A kensai must train and practice for at least two hours a day.
 Any practice over two hours has no additional effect.
 Ignoring practice has no immediate effect; it comes into play when the character is ready to advance to the next level.
-Every two hour practice session skipped must be made up before the character can advance.
+Every two-hour practice session skipped must be made up before the character can advance.
 When catching up on missed practice, the character can practice up to four hours per day: two hours for that day’s practice and two hours making up for the missed practice.

 Beginning at 3rd level you are lighting quick to draw and strike with your specialised weapon.
 You gain advantage on initiative rolls when using your specialised weapon.
-Finally, you gain iaijutsu focus as a class skill and automatically gain an inspiration when entering in to a psychic duel.
+Finally, you gain iaijutsu focus as a class skill and automatically gain inspiration when entering into a psychic duel.

-At 10th level, once per step of your proficiency modifier you may choose to maximise the damage of your attack with your specialised weapon.
+At 10th level, once per step of your proficiency modifier, you may choose to maximise the damage of your attack with your specialised weapon.
 You regain uses of this ki power after a long rest.

 WHIRLWIND OF BLADES